-Indicators, Targets & Employment planini Direction of

-Strategies for In the Direc tions of becoming Baseline data movement from

-successful , , baseline

-performance A ranguable anargu Dalitical and

-platform capable of sustaining the Env 6 A renewable energy superpower.
-Political and economic immaturity

-affected industry); Environmentally significantly impacted the nation's capacity

-implementation Env 8 and economically sustainable in to efficiently facilitate

-of approved LIIV Ü agriculture and vital sector-wide

-funding programs fisheries. economic shifts.

-supporting the F 12 A protector of

-transitions; and Env 12 scarce resources.
-Independence in

-coordination of Multi-central in its management of

-any multi-agency cities, efficiently aspects of economic

-involvement in Env 18 connecting people policy has proven to be successful in the

-establishment of market structures with jobs, health, education and past, such as in the

-necessary to recreation. case of entrusting

-ensure the A land of thriving control of monetary

-resilience of any Env 19 self-supporting policy to the

-new economic regions. independence of the

-transformations.
-Gov 6 A world benchmark Reserve Bank.
-But as

-Independence of the GOV 0 in leaders' conduct. at 2021, no such

-Commission should be Committed to independent facilitation had been

-secured by an act of parliament which Gov 7 public service established for

-mandates that: independence & excellence. purposes of sector-

-the Commission A nation outlawing wide economic

-should be fully corporate greed & transitions.

-resourced; Cov 9 encouraging private

-commissioners Gov 9 sector ethics &

-should be community

-appointed for 5- year periods partnership.

-(non-renewable)

-and must be

-subject to the

-proposed post-

-separation

-employment rules

-for politicians as

-per Gov05.05 .
-Cov 11 A just participant

-Procedures for: Gov 11 on the global stage.

-• ensuring

-independence of

-commissioners,

-prevention of

-corruption,

-management of

-conflicts of

-interest, 1
+E conomy / 2 - Employment plannir ng & industry transition า Indicators, Targets & Strategies for successful performance In the Dired tions of becoming Baseline data Direction of movement from baseline platform capable Env 6 A renewable energy Political and of sustaining the affected industry); implementation of approved funding programs Env 8 superpower.
+Environmentally and economically sustainable in agriculture and fisheries. economic immaturity significantly impacted the nation's capacity to efficiently facilitate vital sector-wide economic shifts. supporting the transitions; and Env 12 A protector of scarce resources.
+Independence in coordination of any multi-agency involvement in establishment of market structures necessary to Env 18 Multi-central in its cities, efficiently connecting people with jobs, health, education and recreation. management of aspects of economic policy has proven to be successful in the past, such as in the case of entrusting ensure the resilience of any new economic Env 19 A land of thriving self-supporting regions. control of monetary policy to the independence of the transformations.
+Independence of the Gov 6 A world benchmark in leaders' conduct.
+Reserve Bank.
+But as at 2021, no such Commission should be secured by an act of parliament which mandates that: Gov 7 Committed to public service independence & excellence. independent facilitation had been established for purposes of sector- the Commission should be fully resourced; commissioners should be appointed for 5- Gov 9 A nation outlawing corporate greed & encouraging private sector ethics & community partnership. wide economic transitions. year periods (non-renewable) and must be subject to the proposed post- separation employment rules for politicians as per Gov05.05.
+Procedures for: ensuring independence of commissioners, prevention of corruption, management of conflicts of interest, Gov 11 A just participant on the global stage.